adrienjoly/adrienjoly.github.io/vr/index.md

 ### Good to know: the situation with controllers

 Unfortunately, playing PCVR games on the Oculus Quest usually requires more setup than native games installed from the Oculus store.
 The most frustrating problems I've faced were about setting up controls.
-Indeed, there there different cases:
+Indeed, there are different cases:

 - ideal: VR games that directly support "Oculus Touch" controllers, e.g. Half-Life: Alyx => they will work right away!
 - workable: games that support VR with regular game controllers (e.g. XBox / PlayStation), e.g. STAR WARS™: Squadrons => you can either use a regular USB controller, or emulate such controller with your Oculus Touch controllers (that's a feature of [Virtual Desktop](https://www.vrdesktop.net/))